deepskilling/fastproxy/CONTRIBUTING.md

-# Contributing to LiteProxy
+# Contributing to FastProxy

-First off, thank you for considering contributing to LiteProxy!
-It's people like you that make LiteProxy such a great tool.
+First off, thank you for considering contributing to FastProxy!
+It's people like you that make FastProxy such a great tool.

 ## 🎯 Code of Conduct